How to Make Self-Care a Competitive Advantage

 Reframe self-care from a luxury to a habit

 It is common to view any kind of self-care as indulgent and mired in laziness.
 We feel the need to justify any downtime we take and carry guilt when we finally collapse from exhaustion.
 Self-care is something we are allowed on occasion, perhaps on the one vacation we take every few years or the afternoon we take off from work when we are sick.
-It is not talked about as something that we should integrate into our daily lives.

 1. Clarify what self-care means to you